 When a controller is disconnected in the middle of gameplay, the game should pause, and a dialog should appear prompting the disconnected player to reconnect his or her controller.

 The dialog should also offer troubleshooting tips (for example, a pop-up dialog telling the player to "Check your Bluetooth connection").
-For more information on implementing input-device support, see Handling Controller Actions.
+For more information about implementing input-device support, see Handling Controller Actions.
 Specific information about Bluetooth connections is at Bluetooth.

-android:isGame manifest attribute to differentiate games from
+android:isGame attribute to

 <uses-feature android:name="android.hardware.gamepad" android:required="false"/>